Port Said Stadium riot: Trials

 Seventy-three defendants, including nine police officers and two officials from Port Said's Al-Masry club, were charged in the killing of 72 Ahly football club fans.
-On 26 January 2013, Port Said Criminal Court, convening at the Police Academy in New Cairo for security reasons, issued preliminary death sentences to 21 defendants.
+On 26 January, 2013, Port Said Criminal Court, convening at the Police Academy in New Cairo for security reasons, issued preliminary death sentences to 21 defendants.
 A verdict against the other 52 defendants was postponed to 9 March 2013.
 There was an outburst of emotion from the defendants' families when the judge announced the preliminary death sentences, requiring him to ask for order in the court several times.
 Some parents fainted from shock.
 The Ahly ultras celebrated the verdict by carrying out demonstrations praising the sentence in front of their club branch in Zamalek and demanding the conviction of officers who were involved in the disaster.
-They then moved their demonstration to the Ministry of Interior headquarters to assert their demands of prosecuting the officers, resulting in clashes with the police who shot tear gas to disperse the protestors.
+They then moved their demonstration to the Ministry of Interior headquarters, to assert their demands of prosecuting the officers, resulting in clashes with the police who shot tear gas to disperse the protestors.

 The people of Port Said saw the verdict as a political decision rather than a fair trial.
 Several Port Said officials announced their condemnation on various TV channels.
 Some of the defendants' families and the Masry ultras gathered around the prison in Port Said, while others went to block the main Mohamed Ali Street leading to the Port Said Governorate headquarters.
 A third group blocked the gates of a major textile industrial complex that employs about 20,000 workers.
-Amid the death sentence protests in Port Said, clashes erupted between pro-defendants' protestors and security forces near Port Said General Prison which left as many as two police officers and 40 civilians killed, and over 250 were injured.
+Amid the death sentence protests in Port Said, clashes erupted between pro-defendants' protestors and security forces near Port Said General Prison which led to two police officers and 40 civilians being killed and over 250 being injured.